Stormwitch: History

-After some changes in line up once again and an eventual break up in 1996, Andy Mück, the only member from the original line-up, and Martin Winkler wrote the song Dance with the Witches in 2002, and with a new line up and the help of Nuclear Blast Records, Stormwitch regrouped once more and took to the stage.
+After some changes in lineup once again and an eventual breakup in 1996, Andy Mück, the only member from the original lineup, and Martin Winkler, wrote the song "Dance with the Witches" in 2002, and with a new lineup and the help of Nuclear Blast Records, Stormwitch regrouped once more and took to the stage.
+Among others, they performed at Wacken Open Air in August 2002.